TACC-Cloud/tapis-cli-how-to-guide/docs/actors/create_hello_world_actor.rst

 .. note::

    There are many project templates you can start working with.
-See tapis actors init -L for an up to date listing.
+See tapis actors init --list-templates for an up to date listing.